Condensation cloud

 A transient condensation cloud, also called a Wilson cloud, is observable surrounding large explosions in humid air.

-When a nuclear weapon or a large amount of a conventional explosive is detonated in sufficiently humid air, the "negative phase" of the shock wave causes a rarefaction of the air surrounding the explosion, but not contained within it.
-This rarefaction results in a temporary cooling of that air, which causes a condensation of some of the water vapor contained in it.
-When the pressure and the temperature return to normal, the Wilson cloud dissipates.
+When a nuclear weapon or high explosive is detonated in sufficiently humid air, the "negative phase" of the shock wave causes a rarefaction of the air surrounding the explosion but not of the air contained within it.
+The rarefied air is temporarily cooled, which causes condensation of some of the water vapor within the rarefied air.
+When the pressure and temperature return to normal, the Wilson cloud dissipates.

 Mechanism

-Since heat does not leave the affected air mass, this change of pressure is adiabatic, with an associated change of temperature.
+Since heat does not leave the affected air mass, the change of pressure following a detonation is adiabatic, with an associated change of temperature.
 In humid air, the drop in temperature in the most rarefied portion of the shock wave can bring the air temperature below its dew point, at which moisture condenses to form a visible cloud of microscopic water droplets.
 Since the pressure effect of the wave is reduced by its expansion (the same pressure effect is spread over a larger radius), the vapor effect also has a limited radius.
 Such vapor can also be seen in low pressure regions during high–g subsonic maneuvers of aircraft in humid conditions.

+Cloud Chambers

+The term "Wilson cloud" is an analogy based on the operational principles of the Wilson cloud chamber, a particle detector invented by Scottish physicist Charles Thomson Rees Wilson in the early 20th century.
+"The result was the formation of a large zone of fog, called the condensation cloud.
+Some persons referred to it as the 'Wilson Cloud,' in honor of C. T. R. Wilson, who fifty years ago pioneered the study of fog and rain, and made thousands of experiments in which fogs were produced by sudden expansion of saturated vapor."In Wilson's original device, a sealed chamber containing air supersaturated with water or alcohol vapor undergoes a rapid adiabatic expansion.
+This expansion causes the gas to cool significantly, creating conditions where the vapor is ready to condense.
+If ionizing radiation passes through the chamber at this moment, the ions created along the particle's path serve as condensation nuclei, and tiny visible droplets form, revealing the particle's track.
+Similarly, the shockwave from a large explosion causes an initial compression followed by a rapid rarefaction (expansion) of the surrounding air.
+This rarefaction phase results in significant adiabatic cooling.
+If the ambient air is sufficiently humid, this cooling can drop the temperature below the dew point, causing water vapor to condense into a visible cloud.
+Thus, both the explosion phenomenon and the scientific instrument involve rapid adiabatic expansion which leads to cooling and the subsequent visible condensation of vapor.
+While the nucleation mechanisms and scales are different (the chamber relies on ions for specific track formation, while the explosion cloud forms due to bulk cooling with condensation often on pre-existing atmospheric aerosols), the shared fundamental physical principle of condensation triggered by sudden cooling is the basis for the colloquial naming.